Jersey (2019 film): Plot

 In 2019, New York City, a young man named Nani visits a bookstore and purchases a book titled Jersey.
-Moments later, a woman arrives asking for the same book.
-Nani, without hesitation, offers her his copy.
-Curious, the woman asks why he gave it up so easily.
-Nani smiles and explains that the book tells the story of his father, Arjun.
-Soon after, Nani receives a call from the Board of Control for Cricket in India (BCCI).
-They have organized a grand event to honor his late father’s contributions to cricket.
-At the ceremony, in front of his mother, Arjun’s friends, BCCI officials, and former cricketers, Nani is invited to share his father’s story.
-As he accepts a special Indian cricket team jersey emblazoned with "Arjun," memories come flooding back.
+Shortly after, a woman arrives inquiring about the same book.
+Without hesitation, Nani offers her his copy.
+When she asks why he was so willing to part with it, Nani explains that the book chronicles the life of his father, Arjun.
+Soon after, he receives a call from the BCCI, inviting him to a ceremony honoring his late father’s contributions to cricket.
+At the event, attended by his mother Sarah, Arjun’s friends, BCCI officials, and former cricketers, Nani is presented with a special Indian cricket team jersey bearing the name “Arjun,” evoking vivid memories of his father’s life.